kevinoh45TuD/pp2_card_games/README.md

 ![Picture of quit](/assets/doc-media/pp2-docs-quit.png)
 ![Picture of restart](/assets/doc-media/pp2-docs-restart.png)

-To close either of these modals the user must confirm an option.
+To close either of these modals the user must confirm an option, or click anywhere outside the modal.

 Both options allow the player to stop the current game they are playing, this gives them the freedom to navigate the website as they choose.